rerrorctf/ret/README.md

 $ ret ctftime [url]
 ```

-set the current ctftime url with ret
+adds a ctftime url with ret

-the ctftime url is stored in `~/.config/ret` using the `"ctftimeurl"` field
+the ctftime urls are stored in `~/.config/ret` using the `"ctftimeurls"` field

-the command will use the ctftime.org api to fetch details about the currently set ctftime url and then display them
+the command will use the ctftime.org api to fetch details about all the currently set ctftime urls and then display them

 the ctf's title, start time and finish time will be displayed along with an indication of the time to the start or finish depending on the context

 for more details please see https://ctftime.org/api/

-the ctftime url will be used to aid in the generation of writeups with the `writeup` command
+the ctftime urls will be used to aid in the generation of writeups with the `writeup` command

 🔗 https://github.com/rerrorctf/ret/blob/main/commands/ctftime.go